den-UXDI/portfolio-starter-kit/README.md

 ## Deploying your Site

 Your hosting company should provide you with a list of ways to deploy your site to the live hosting environment.
-A common method is FTP, in which you upload your files through an FTP client like [CyberDuck](https://cyberduck.io/).
+A common method is FTP, in which you upload your files through an FTP client like [FileZilla](https://filezilla-project.org/) or [CyberDuck](https://cyberduck.io/).
 The obvious downside of this is that there is no built-in version control - this is why you'll want to work on a github repo regardless of how static your site is, then dump your files on the FTP server after you commit/push.

 Another option is some kind of middleware that deploys from your repo for you.
 [DeployBot](https://deploybot.com/), for example, hooks into both your Github and Hosting account, and pushes from Githubt to your host when you tell it to.